Italian war crimes: Albania

 Italy invaded the Albanian Kingdom on 7 April 1939.
 Albania was quickly overrun by the 12 April 1939, forcing its ruler, King Zog, into exile.
 Albania was then made a part of the Italian Empire as a protectorate in personal union with the Italian Crown.
 Italian citizens began to settle in Albania as colonists and to own land so that they could gradually transform it into Italian soil.
 The Italianization of Albania was one of Mussolini's plans.

 From 1940, growing Albanian resistance to Italian rule led to an increase in repressive and punitive measures against the Albanian population.
-From 14–18 July 1943, the Italian army conducted a large anti-Partisan operation in villages surrounding the town of Mallakastër, destroying 80 Albanian villages and killing hundreds of civilians.
-According to the Statistics of the Albanian National Institute of Resistance, the Italian occupiers were responsible for 28,000 dead, 12,600 wounded, 43,000 interned in concentration camps, 61,000 homes burned, 850 villages destroyed.
+General Alessandro Pirzio Biroli gave his men a carte blanche (unlimited discretionary power to act) against Albanians, including civilians.
+From 14–18 July 1943, the Italian army conducted the "massacre of Mallakasha" in villages surrounding the town of Mallakastër.
+The army forces destroyed 80 Albanian villages and killed hundreds of civilians.

+According to the Statistics of the Albanian National Institute of Resistance, the Italian and German occupiers were responsible for 28,000 dead, 12,600 wounded, 43,000 interned in concentration camps, 61,000 homes burned and 850 villages destroyed.